RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

 Once you've got CentOS set up on a VM, remember first to run ```yum upgrade``` in order to make sure all packages included are updated to their latest version.

-## Installing Wireguard on the VM and setting server config
+## Installing Wireguard on the VM and setting up server configs

 The next step is to install Wireguard on CentOS.
-At the time of writing this, WG i not yet included in one of the mainline repositories for CentOS, so we will need to add the repo manually first:
+At the time of writing this, Wireguard is not yet included in one of the mainline repositories for CentOS, so we will need to add their official repo manually first:

 ```console
 [root@vps ~]# curl -Lo /etc/yum.repos.d/wireguard.repo https://copr.fedorainfracloud.org/coprs/jdoss/wireguard/repo/epel-7/jdoss-wireguard-epel-7.repo
 [root@vps ~]# yum install epel-release
 [root@vps ~]# yum install wireguard-dkms wireguard-tools
 ```
-Once the packages have finished downloading, we need to createa a directory for the Wireguard config files and generate some keys:
+Once the packages have finished downloading and installing, we need to createa a directory for the Wireguard config files and generate some keys:

 ```console
 [root@vps ~]# mkdir /etc/wireguard